harshitpaunikar1/realtime-voice-agent/.github/project-buildup-history.md

 - Task summary: Spent an hour on Sunday afternoon revisiting the config.
 Found a value that was set wrong from an earlier experiment.
 Fixed and committed.
 - Deliverable: Solid now, moving on.
+## 2025-06-23 - Day 12: Polish wrap

+- Task summary: Used the last day on Real-Time Voice Agent to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.